petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 ## Understanding Semantic Search in Liferay

 Semantic Search in Liferay can be one of two things:
-1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and a well-trained model is used to index and search all the content
+1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and a well-trained model is used to index and search all the content.
-1. Hybrid semantic search, where a lexical, or keyword, search is performed first, and a more generally model is employed to re-score the results, using .
+1. Hybrid semantic search, where a lexical search is performed first, and a more generally applicable model is employed to re-score the results based on the embeddings.

 Providing a robust understanding semantic search and its intricacies is beyond the scope of this brief explanation.
-Instead we'll focus on how Liferay's Semantic Search implementation works, along the way explaining a few fundamental concepts of a semantic search.
+Instead we'll focus on how Liferay's semantic search implementation works, along the way explaining a few fundamental concepts of a semantic search.

 Semantic search impacts the Liferay search at both index time and search time, introducing an additional level of content processing.